deephaven/examples/cryptocurrency/README.md

 ### High level overview

 This app pulls data from [CoinGecko](https://www.coingecko.com/) through HTTP requests.
-The API responses are deserialized, and the desired values are extracted and stored into a Deephaven table.
+The API responses are deserialized, and the desired values are extracted and stored in a Deephaven table.

-Once data is collected and tables are created, various [Deephaven queries](https://deephaven.io/core/docs/how-to-guides/simple-python-query/) are then performed on the tables.
+Once data is collected and tables are created, various Deephaven queries are then performed on the tables.

 This app writes to Deephaven tables both statically and dynamically.